damianooldoni/notes/pages/home.md

 ## Why?

 Have you ever written notes on the paper sheets received at the registration desk?
 Have you ever read them after the conference?
 Have you ever done something with them?
-Mine were lost, damaged or simply thrown away as a burden after being dragged for months (or years!) in my laptop bag. :unamused:
+Mine were lost, damaged or simply thrown away as a burden after being dragged for months (or years!) in my laptop bag. 😒

 This website is my last attempt to structure all the knowledge I collect during conferences and workshops.
 I hope to help the future-me to get the most out of it.